 Knowing how to calculate your correct overtime wages is crucial.
-Your employer may be taking advantage of you, but without following your own hours, you would never know.
+Every day, millions of employees lose out on their earned overtime due to overtime violations.
+The lesson is clear – your employer may be taking advantage of you, but without following your own hours, you would never know.

 The Department of Labor has an overtime calculator that can help.
 It’s extremely comprehensive, with different calculators for workers who make tips, salaries and hourly wages.

 We suggest tracking your hours on a weekly basis and figuring out how much you’re owed under federal law.
 Then check to make sure that your paycheck or cash wage reflects your real pay.
 That’s the best, and often the only, way to catch a wage and hour violation.